 One of the most common ways to use a proxy is as an internet browser.
-You simply find a public proxy and search the internet through it so that your own IP address is hidden.
+You simply find an free proxy site and search the internet through it so that your own IP address is hidden.
 This is the basic premise for proxy use on a personal level.

 As a proxy owner, you can set it up so that your proxy is usable by the public.
 The best software for this is Glype, a web-based proxy script written in PHP that has free and paid models.
 For personal use its free, but if you’re looking to make some money with it there will be a licensing fee based on the number of users you expect.

 You can use Glype to set up your proxy server for public use, and then enable ads on that server.
 If you get a high enough click-through on those ads, you’ll make money.
 This functions just like any other website that has ads enabled, but your site is oﬀering the protection and functionality of a proxy for public use.